GoSecure/pyrdp/README.md

 ## Using the PyRDP MITM
 Use `pyrdp-mitm.py <ServerIP>` or `pyrdp-mitm.py <ServerIP>:<ServerPort>` to run the MITM.

-Assuming you have an RDP server running on `192.168.1.10` listening on 3389, you would run:
+Assuming you have an RDP server running on `192.168.1.10` and listening on port 3389, you would run:

 ```
 pyrdp-mitm.py 192.168.1.10